entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu *et al*.
 (2009, Character 27), and references therein; Zhu *et al*.
 (2013), Character 161; Giles *et al*.
 (2015), Character 48; Choo *et al*.
 (2017), Character 143; King *et al*.
 (2017), Character 172; Castiello (2018), Character 170; Zhu Y. *et al*.
 (2021), Character 46; Zhu Y. *et al*.
 (2022), Character 152; Brazeau *et al*.
 (2023), Character 176.
 Cui *et al*.
 (2023), Character 152; Lu *et al*.
 (2026), Character 149; Zhu Y. *et al*.
 (2026), Character 149.
 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax* is 1.
 > - The coding of *Ruiyu* is ?.
 The coding of *Chiyu chongqingensis* is ?.
 The coding of *Chiyu yunnanensis* is ?.
-> - The coding of *Lingyu* is ?.
-WMJ: the sutures among skullroof plates are not clear or I am not able to distinguishing them.
+> - The coding of *Lingyu* is ?. _WMJ: the sutures among skullroof plates are not clear or I am not able to distinguishing them._
 > - The coding of *Yipetalichthys* is 1.
 > - The coding of *Meeksiella* is 1.
 > - LXY The coding of *Achoania* is from ? to 1.

 ### 150. Lateral plate: (0) absent; (1) present.
 > Zhu *et al*.
 (2013), Character 157; Choo *et al*.
 (2017), Character 167; King *et al*.
 (2017), Character 185; Castiello (2018), Character 182; Zhu Y. *et al*.
 (2022), Character 153; Brazeau *et al*.
 (2023), Character 191.
 Cui *et al*.
 (2023), Character 153; Lu *et al*.
 (2026), Character 150; Zhu Y. *et al*.
 (2026), Character 150.
 > - The lateral plate is a syanpomorphy of antiarchs with a unique topology with neighboring plates.
-The lateral plate should be homgologous to the postorbital plate of other placoderms (equivalent of the sarcopterygian intertemporal, the actinopterygian dermosphenotic).
+The lateral plate should be homologous to the postorbital plate of other placoderms (equivalent of the sarcopterygian intertemporal, the actinopterygian dermosphenotic).
 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax* is 0.
-> - The coding of *Ruiyu* is ?.
-The coding of *Chiyu chongqingensis* is ?.
+> - The coding of *Ruiyu* is 0.
+The coding of *Chiyu chongqingensis* is 0.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is 0.
 > - The coding of *Yipetalichthys* is ?.
 > - The coding of *Meeksiella* is 0.